jiangzhuo/x-ai-content-filter-on-device-ai/README.md

 ## Overview

 The X Content Filter is a browser extension that analyzes and filters content on X.com based on configured topics.
-It uses the Groq API to perform the analysis.
+It uses the Chrome on-device AI to perform the analysis.

 ## Installation